 You always have the options in experiential training to participate to whatever level you are comfortable with.
 Some exercises involve touch, and others involve personal sharing.
 You may always choose to journal for yourself or observe the process from the perspective of a witness instead of direct involvement.

 4. Feedback to others.

-5. Photographs may be taken with group permission by the instructor periodically to document the class process throughout the sessions.
-Further use of images will not taken be unless participant permission is granted in writing.
+5. Photographs may be taken by the instructor periodically to document the class process throughout the sessions.
+Any further use of images will not be authorized unless participant permission is granted in writing.

 - Initial payment is due upon registration and subsequent installments are scheduled prior to each class.

 - Once course enrollment and registration is complete, students commit to full payment for the class.

 ** Additional support may include individual or group therapy, or community support networks that you have in place for yourself.
 Deep feelings are natural, and organic to the process, because change can be temporarily destabilizing.
 It is not helpful to continue participating in training while emotionally overwhelmed and/or dysregulated.
 Your instructor can help you with this distinction when needed.
 In rare cases, this might involve suspending involvement in the course until adequate emotional resources are established.